silbinarywolf/swir/README.md

 * [License](LICENSE.md)

 ## Ideas
-I have ideas and features that I'd like to look into adding in the future, however, for now this library achieves the bare-minimum of what I need.
+I have ideas and features that I'd like to look into adding in the future, however, for now this package achieves the bare-minimum of what I need.
 Do not wait for me to implement these if you want or need them!

 - Recording Random Number Seeds
 	- Not sure if this needs its own built-in API or if this is something a user should handle themselves.
 The Retro City Rampage talk on [automated testing](https://www.youtube.com/watch?v=W20t1zCZv8M) mentions that to keep tests working over time, you will want to decouple random seeds for gameplay and visual effects that don't actually affect gameplay.